unionai/unionai-docs/source/api/union-cli.md

 * `~/.union/config.yaml`
 * `~/.uctl/config.yaml`

-If none of these are present, it will connect to `serverless.union.ai`.
+If none of these are present, the CLI will connect to `serverless.union.ai`.

 {@@ elif byoc @@}